nus-cs2103-AY2324S1/ip/docs/README.md

 # User Guide

-2 Dudes personal assistant chatbot to help you keep track of your tasks.
+Violet is your personal assistant chatbot to help you keep track of your tasks.

 ## Features